05 January 2022 • 9 min read

 While doing a Google search for this piece, another headline caught my eye.
 Writing for the financial news website Insider, Shalini Nagarajan’s article carries the following headline: “Bitcoin has been declared 'dead' 402 times since its inception.
 Here's how you can track the number of times it has 'died' in mainstream media.”

 As Nagarajan reports, “Bitcoin’s ‘death’ can be tracked at Bitcoin Obituary, a parody website that collates news articles and blogs.
-It has already been declared dead nine times this year and 14 times in 2020.
+It has already been declared dead nine times in 2021 and 14 times in 2020.
 But the highest number of ‘deaths’ it recorded (124) was in 2017, when its market cap hit $100 billion for the first time.
 The token’s most recent death was announced on February 24, 2021 by Steve Hanke, an American applied economist at Johns Hopkins University, who said it’s only a matter of time before Bitcoin ‘death spirals’ to its intrinsic value which is $0.”

 Notice a pattern here?
 ‘Nuff said.